Motion Planning for Variable Topology Trusses: Reconfiguration and Locomotion: Locomotion

 \subsection{Truss Polyhedron}

-The boundary representation of a VTT is modeled as a convex polyhedron which can be either defined initially or obtained from the set of node positions by computing the convex hull of them using existing computational geometry algorithms, such as \textsf{Quickhull} \citep{Barber-quickhull-1996}.
-Given a VTT $G=(V,E)$, its polyhedron representation can be fully defined as $P^G=(E^G, F^G)$ in which $F^G$ is the set of facets forming the boundary of this VTT and $E^G$ is the set of edges forming all facets, namely each facet is composed of multiple edge members in $E^G$ and each edge of $E^G$ is incident to two facets.
-For example, the boundary representation of the VTT in Figure~\ref{fig:locomotion-step-1} is an octahedron in which edge $(v_1, v_2)$ is incident to facet $(v_1, v_2, v_3)$ and facet $(v_0, v_1, v_2)$.
-In this example, all edges are contained in its polyhedron representation.
-However, for the VTT in Figure~\ref{fig:enclosed-subspace-example}, $v_0$ and its corresponding edges in $E^{v_0}$ are not involved in its polyhedron representation.
+The boundary representation of a VTT is modeled as a convex polyhedron which can be either pre-defined or computed from the set of node positions by the convex hull~\cite{Barber-quickhull-1996}.
+Given a VTT $G=(V,E)$, its polyhedron representation can be fully defined as $P^G=(E^G, F^G)$ in which $F^G$ is the set of facets forming the boundary of this VTT and $E^G$ is the set of edges forming all facets.
+For example, the boundary representation of the VTT in Fig.~\ref{fig:locomotion-step-1} is an octahedron in which edge $(v_1, v_2)$ is incident to facet $(v_1, v_2, v_3)$ and facet $(v_0, v_1, v_2)$.

 Suppose the set of edges forming a facet $f\in F^G$ is $E_f^G\subset E^G$, and $\forall e\in E_f^G$, the other incident facet of edge $e$ is $f^e\in F^G$.
-Every facet can be a support polygon as long as all of its vertices are on the ground.
 Assume $f\in F^G$ is the current support polygon and a single rolling locomotion step is equivalent to rotating the truss with respect to an edge of this facet $e\in E_f^G$ until the other incident facet of this edge $f^e$ becomes the new support polygon.
-An example of this process is shown in Figure~\ref{fig:single-step-locomotion}.
-Initially facet $f = (v_0, v_1, v_2)$ is the support polygon, and the other incident facet of edge $e=(v_1,v_2)\in E_f^G$ is $f^e=(v_1,v_2,v_3)$.
-If we want to control the robot to do locomotion from Figure~\ref{fig:locomotion-step-1} to Figure~\ref{fig:locomotion-step-3}, the result of this process is equivalent to rotating the truss with respect the fixed edge $e=(v_1,v_2)$ until the support polygon becomes $f^e$.
-This means the input command for each locomotion step can be simply an edge of the current support polygon, e.g. $(v_1,v_2)$ for the scenario in Figure~\ref{fig:single-step-locomotion}.
+An example is shown in Fig.~\ref{fig:single-step-locomotion}.
+The motion of the robot from Fig.~\ref{fig:locomotion-step-1} to Fig.~\ref{fig:locomotion-step-3} is equivalent to rotating the truss with respect to the fixed edge $e=(v_1,v_2)$ until the support polygon becomes $f^e=(v_1,v_2,v_3)$.
+This means the input command for each locomotion step can be simply an edge of the current support polygon, e.g., $(v_1,v_2)$ for the scenario in Fig.~\ref{fig:single-step-locomotion}.